pairing4good/academy/008-clean-code/003-comments.md

 ## Key Concepts
 - Polymorphism achieved through interfaces reverses the flow of control.
-- If you have complete control over your dependency structure then you can avoid writing fragile, ridgid and non-reusable modules.
+- If you have complete control over your dependency structure then you can avoid writing fragile, rigid and non-reusable modules.
 - The proper use of comments is to compensate for our failure to express ourself in code.
 Note that I used the word failure.
 I meant it.
 Comments are always failures.
 - Code formatting is about communication, and communication is the professional developer’s first order of business.
 - Wrap lines so you don't have to scroll when you are reading a code (120 characters)